-Downhole pressure readings for Ahuroa 3, 4 and 5ST-1 remained steady throughout the monitoring period, varying between 2,000-2,500 psi.
-Tophole pressure readings for Ahuroa 2A, 3, 4 and 5ST-1 varied between 750-2,000 psi for this monitoring period.
-Both showed compliance with consent 7432-1.
+Downhole pressure readings for Ahuroa 3 and 4 remained steady throughout the monitoring period, varying between 2,000-3,000 psi in compliance with consent 7432-1.
+Downhole pressure data for well 5 ST-1 was reported as being high during September and October 2019, however these elevated readings were due to a blockage and the actual pressure was believed to be in compliance.
+Tophole pressure readings for Ahuroa 2A, 3, 4 and 5ST-1 varied between 1,100-2,800 psi for this monitoring period, complying with consent 7432-1.
+At the time of report composition the blockage within 5ST-1 remains unresolved, with the Company exploring other options.

-In terms of emissions to air, Ahuroa-B's total annual flaring came in at 51,084 Sm3 for the monitoring period.
-All monthly flaring data was logged, and compiled into their annual report which was submitted in July 2019.
+In terms of emissions to air, Ahuroa-B's total annual flaring was 96,518 Sm for the monitoring period.
+Overall annual flare data for this period was marginally higher than previous years due to several outages requiring plant depressurisation.
+This activity was due to the expansion project underway at the site.
+All monthly flaring data was logged, and compiled into their annual report which was submitted in July 2020.